28msec/zorba/doc/book/xml_json.md

-/** \page xml_json XQuery & JSONiq (XML & JSON)
+# XQuery & JSONiq (XML & JSON)

-\section two_syntaxes One VM, two syntaxes
+## One VM, two syntaxes

-In Zorba 2.6, we introduced JSON support with the new <a href="http://www.jsoniq.org/">JSONiq</a> language. <a href="http://www.jsoniq.org/">JSONiq</a> extends
+In Zorba 2.6, we introduced JSON support with the new [JSONiq](http://jsoniq.org) language.
-XQuery with JSON support while leaving its XML functionality (almost) intact.
+JSONiq extends XQuery with JSON support while leaving its XML functionality (almost) intact.
 This came at the cost of either circumvoluted syntax for JSON (like empty objects, or object lookup), or for breaking some XML corner-case functionality (like true, false and null that are recognized as literals rather than as XPath name tests).

-We have received a lot of feedback since then, and realized that, for those of you who would like to work primarily with JSON, it made sense to let the <a href="http://www.jsoniq.org/">JSONiq</a> syntax live its own life.
+We have received a lot of feedback since then, and realized that, for those of you who would like to work primarily with JSON, it made sense to let the JSONiq syntax live its own life.

 Concretely, this means that:
 1. The "virtual machine" (abstract query language, compiler and runtime) stays the same